barrwani/barrwani.github.io/pages/about.md

 weight: 3
 ---

-# **About Me**

-My name is **{{ site.author.name }}**.
+# **NYC-based Gameplay Programmer & CS Student**

-I am a student and aspiring Gameplay Programmer currently at NYU's College of Arts and Sciences for a B.A in Computer Science and Linguistics.
+I am a Gameplay Programmer and a student at NYU's College of Arts and Sciences for a B.A in Computer Science and Linguistics.

 In 2019 I co-founded an indie game development studio called Nahar Studios: [nahar.dev](https://nahar.dev/).
+I am also a lab member of NYU's [OSIRIS Offensive Cybersecurity Lab](https://osiris.cyber.nyu.edu/).

 For my itch.io: [barwani.itch.io](https://barwani.itch.io)

-I am a lab member of NYU's [OSIRIS Offensive Cybersecurity Lab](https://osiris.cyber.nyu.edu/).

 ## Skills